tis-bell-jar/that-bare-night/README.md

 ## Technical Stack:

-Flask: A lightweight web framework for Python.
+Flask: A lightweight web framework for Python.<br>
-SQLAlchemy: An Object-Relational Mapping (ORM) library for database management.
+SQLAlchemy: An Object-Relational Mapping (ORM) library for database management.<br>
-Jinja: A templating engine for rendering dynamic web pages.
+Jinja: A templating engine for rendering dynamic web pages.<br>
 Python: The programming language used for the back-end logic.

 The Flask Notes Web Application aims to provide users with a user-friendly and efficient platform for note-taking and organization.
 With its extensive set of features and a robust technical stack, it empowers users to stay organized, collaborate, and easily access their notes from any device with an internet connection.